danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 ![SP500_Equity_Top_10_Cumulative_Returns_Data.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_Equity_Top_10_Cumulative_Returns_Data.jpg?raw=true)

 Here we see that **SMCI** had the highest cumulative return across the span of 4 years even though **NVDA** was in the top 5 performing stock using simple returns in most years.
-Of course, cumulative returns don't take into account any drawdowns that could have occured on a monthly, quarterly or yearly basis.
+Of course, cumulative returns don't consider any drawdowns that could have occurred on a monthly, quarterly or yearly basis.
 Usually, the best performing stocks come with a risk to volatility and it's a price to pay for higher returns over time.
 What's interesting is the **LLY** appear in the top 10 cumulative returns but did not appear in the top 5 in any of the past 4 years.
-This indicates that **LLY** was trending with less volatility than the top perfroming stocks.
+This indicates that **LLY** was trending with less volatility than the top performing stocks.